 Jian Wang

+Karsten Kristiansen, professor

 Xun Xu

 Junhua Li, Ph.D.

 Order of Authors Secondary Information:

+Response to Reviewers: We appreciate the time and efforts by the editors and referees in reviewing this manuscript.
+We thank the referees for their helpful comments and suggestions.
+The manuscript has now been carefully revised to address all their concerns (major revisions are denoted in blue).
+In order to try the double-blind peer reviewing process, author information, authors' contribution and acknowledgement parts have been removed from the text.
+We believed that the revised version should meet the journal publication requirements.
+See the supplementary file named PBP_responses_to_editor_and_reviewers.docx for detailed point-by-point responses.

 Additional Information:

 Question Response

 Are you submitting this manuscript to a special series or article collection?
 No

 Experimental design and statistics Yes

-Full details of the experimental design and statistical methods used should be given in the Methods section, as detailed in our Minimum Standards Reporting Checklist.
+Full details of the experimental design and statistical methods used should be given in the Methods section, as detailed in our Minimum Standards Reporting Checklist .
 Information essential to interpreting the data presented should be made available in the figure legends.
 Have you included all the information requested in your manuscript?

 Resources Yes

 A description of all resources used, including antibodies, cell lines, animals and software tools, with enough information to allow them to be uniquely identified, should be included in the Methods section.
 Authors are strongly encouraged to cite Research Resource Identifiers (RRIDs) for antibodies, model organisms and tools, where possible.

-Have you included the information requested as detailed in our Minimum Standards Reporting Checklist?
+requested as detailed in our Minimum Standards Reporting Checklist?

-Availability of data and materials No

-All datasets and code on which the conclusions of the paper rely must be either included in your submission or deposited in publicly available repositories (where available and ethically appropriate), referencing such data using a unique identifier in the references and in the "Availability of Data and Materials" section of your manuscript.

-Have you have met the above requirement as detailed in our Minimum
+Availability of data and materials No All datasets and code on which the conclusions of the paper rely must be either included in your submission or deposited in publicly available repositories (where available and ethically appropriate), referencing such data using a unique identifier in the references and in the "Availability of Data and Materials" section of your manuscript.
+Have you have met the above requirement as detailed in our Minimum Standards Reporting Checklist ?

-Standards Reporting Checklist?
 If not, please give reasons for any omissions below.
 We are uploading assembled contigs of 760 metagenomes used in this study to EBI and CNSA, and will provide accession numbers when it is done. as follow-up to " Availability of data and materials All datasets and code on which the conclusions of the paper rely must be either included in your submission or deposited in publicly available repositories (where available and ethically appropriate), referencing such data using a unique identifier in the references and in the "Availability of Data and Materials" section of your manuscript.
 Have you have met the above requirement as detailed in our Minimum Standards Reporting Checklist ?